 Plan ahead.
 If you don’t have a compliant ID and you have a trip planned, apply for a passport well ahead of time.
-Getting your passport can take 6-8 weeks for regular processing and 3 weeks for expedited processing from the post office.
+Getting your passport can take 8-11 weeks for regular processing and up to 7 weeks for expedited processing from the post office.

 If you need a passport more quickly, you can make an appointment at the nearest regional passport agency, or RushMyPassport can submit your application for you for an additional fee.
 Expediting companies like RushMyPassport help you with the application, help catch and correct mistakes and provide super-fast processing with no need to travel to an agency or wait in line.

 Need a passport fast?
 Click here to start our easy order process!